-He was dubbed "the master of suspense," but even that title seems rather insufficient for Sir Alfred.
-Those who want to plumb the depths of this singular auteurs body of work will never be short of complexities, idiosyncrasies, irony, paradox, paranoia, sexual deviance (Hitchcock likened Stewarts obsession in "Vertigo" to necrophilia), and great humor.
+He was dubbed "the master of suspense", but even that title seems rather insufficient for Sir Alfred.
+Those who want to plumb the depths of this singular auteur's body of work will never be short of complexities, idiosyncrasies, irony, paradox, paranoia, sexual deviance (Hitchcock likened Jimmy Stewart's obsession in "Vertigo" to necrophilia), and great humor.

 Never drinking or dating until he was 23, Hitchcock detested surprises.
 This mania for order caused him to rarely deviate from a carefully planned course in either his life or the making of his films.
 He and his wife, Alma, always vacationed in the same cities, at the same hotels, insisting on the same suites at those hotels, and rarely going out.

-- The ultra-famous shower scene is the essence of Hitchcock.
-Besides the terrifying "Zzreeng!
-Zreeng!" sound effects, there are 75 cuts in 45 seconds.
+The ultra-famous shower scene is the essence of Hitchcock.
+Besides the terrifying shrieking violins, there are 75 cuts (no pun intended) in 45 seconds.
 Yet you never actually see steel touch flesh.

-- The long pull in to Ingrid Bergman holding the key to the Maguffin (wine cellar) just before she sneaks it to Cary Grant is more technical achievement than dramatic, but its a beauty.
+The long pull in to Ingrid Bergman holding the key to the Mcguffin (wine cellar) just before she sneaks it to Cary Grant is more technical achievement than dramatic, but its a beauty.

 SHADOW OF A DOUBT